kalkehcoisa/clean-image-crop-uploader/README.rst

 .. image:: https://pypip.in/d/clean-image-crop-uploader/badge.png
     :target: https://crate.io/packages/clean-image-crop-uploader

-``clean-image-crop-uploader`` is a django widget to upload an image via Ajax and crop it using `Jcrop
+``py-clean-image-crop-uploader`` is a tool to upload an image via Ajax and crop it using `Jcrop
 <https://github.com/tapmodo/Jcrop>`_.
 It provides a simple workflow: first one, using modal,
 (by `twitter bootstrap <http://twitter.github.com/bootstrap/javascript.html#modals>`_) the image can be uploaded and cropped.
 Second one, you can see the image cropping preview in the form and finally submit the result.

-``clean-image-crop-uploader`` is perfect when you use an ImageField on your model where is necessary to have a specific portion of image.
+``py-clean-image-crop-uploader`` is perfect when you have to upload images and it's necessary to have a specific portion of image.
 It's easy to configure and to use.
 You can use different configurations , with fixed aspect ratio or minimal image size.

 It works with jQuery = 1.8.3 and twitter bootstrap.